Enterwell/react-starter/README.md

 ### Component testing

 Component testing is conceptually the same as unit testing, except that instead of functions, we test components.
-We want to write these tests because the number of components very easily reaches a large number, and then it becomes almost impossible to check them all to see if they still behave as expected in various cases after each change in the source code or their implementation.
+We want to write these tests because the number of components can very easily reach a large number.
+Now, after each change in the source code, it becomes almost impossible to check all of their states to see if they still behave as expected.

 Component tests are written inside the `tests/component` folder.
 There are already tests written for each component in the application from the `components` folder.
 They can be recognized by the `spec.jsx` extension.